prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Extend top bar left box: Off
 - User Themes by fmuellner
 - Volume Scroller by francislavoie
-- Workspace Switcher Manager by GdH
+- Workspace Switcher Manager by GdH (currently disabled in favor of Space Bar)
   - General
     - Workspaces
       - Workspaces on Primary Display Only: Off